Lawmakers divided over a ban on Venezuelan oil amid fears of a Russian takeover

 “If there is an oil embargo, we would be giving Maduro an argument to say that the crisis is all U.S. imperialism’s fault,” Vecchio told the Miami Herald.

-If the OAS and countries like Colombia aren’t behind an oil-import ban, the U.S. shouldn’t act alone, Meeks said.
+If the OAS and countries such as Colombia aren’t behind an oil-import ban, the U.S. shouldn’t act alone, Meeks said.

-But Rubio and other lawmakers argue that average Venezuelans are already suffering immensely from hyperinflation and oil industry workers who aren’t getting paid won’t switch from protesting Maduro to protesting the United States due to sanctions.
+But Rubio and other lawmakers argue that average Venezuelans are already suffering immensely from hyperinflation, and oil industry workers who aren’t getting paid won’t switch from protesting Maduro to protesting the United States because of sanctions.

 “I believe we have strong bipartisan regional and international support for those measures and I would suspect that numerous countries will join us in that regard,” Rubio said.